johnko/dtfc/README.md

 Chunked data transfers from multiple hosts | No.
 Secure?                                    | No, plain/clear text HTTP.
 Suggest to use SSL/TLS reverse proxy.
 Optimal use                                | Good for medium files.
 Also maybe as a regional cache?
-Limitations                                | Not the best for large files (interruption of HTTP will stop transfer).
+Limitations                                | Not the best for large files (interruption of HTTP will stop transfer unless we try curl -C - ?).
 URL based on sha512 of file contents.

 ## BUILD DEPENDENCIES